-Both in the creative process, as well as in the actual performance offering, we are committed to creating spaces where authentic and vulnerable exchange can happen between people.
-The company itself- however it forms according to each project’s scope- is a close family that nurtures deep love and respect for each other.
+Both in the creative process, as well as in offering live theatre, we are committed to creating spaces where authentic and vulnerable exchange can happen between human beings.
+The company itself forms & reforms according to each

 Age, Ethnic & Economic Diversity

-We strive to encourage a diverse age, ethnic and economic range in our ensembles and audiences.
-Reaching out to actors, dancers and musicians who are not strictly ‘professional’ but rather engaged in other livelihoods, we are continually widening the creative pool from which the company creates its work.
-The majority of theaters in Berkshire county serve white, upper middle class audiences aged 60 and above.
-One of the reasons for this, we believe, is that ‘theatre’ in America has become irrelevant to the struggles and needs of many, particularly younger people in their 20’s and 30’s, people of color, and working-class people.
+The majority of theaters in the Berkshire region serve white, upper middle class audiences aged 60 and above.
+One of the reasons for this, we believe, is that ‘theatre’ in America has become irrelevant to the struggles and needs of many, particularly younger people in their 20’s and 30’s, Black, Indigenous & Immigrant People of Color, and working-class people.
 Many of us have not grown up with a culture of the performing arts.
-Therefore, we aim to make work that reflects the experiences of these audiences, and is economically accessible to all.
+Therefore, we aim to make work that reflects the experiences of these diverse and often underrepresented audiences, and that is economically accessible to all.

 Deep Need, Inquiry & Risk-Taking

-The bulk of our offerings happen in- and are inspired by- alternative locations for theatre that are often outside in nature or in unique human structures, in order to further transport ourselves and our audiences into spaces of liminality.
+The bulk of our offerings happen in, and are inspired by alternative locations for theatre that are often outside in nature,

-in all stages of the creative process for all involved, including: Fallow or Rest Period, Gestational or Visioning Period, Fundraising, Active Creation, Refining & Finalizing, Performance-Offering, & Archiving.
-Communication remains open and transparent within the company and with everyone involved in each project.
+We work to honor openness & transparency in communication in all stages of the creative process within the company and with everyone involved in each project.
+This includes in: Fallow or Rest Period, Gestational or Visioning Period, Fundraising, Active Creation, Refining & Finalizing, Performance-Offering, & Archiving.

-Our creative process must renew and replenish all persons involved in a project- creatively, physically, mentally, emotionally and spiritually- as well as support us personally and collectively, to evolve into more of who they are.
+We believe that if the arts & theatre are to truly serve their function, we must restore their capacity to regenerate us as makers, as viewers, and one day perhaps - as villages.
+Therefore our creative process must renew and replenish all persons involved in a project- creatively, physically, mentally, emotionally and spiritually- as well as support us personally and collectively

 Financial Abundance & Integrity